Rak-r/OpenPodCar_V2/README.md

 5. In case of Step 4, try running: `rosdep update && rosdep install --from-paths src --ignore-src -y`.

 6. Once the package is build successfully, open bashrc and add : `source <your workspace path>/install/setup.bash`
 * **For example** : `source /home/ros2_ws/install/setup.bash`

+## Docker image Building for ROS2 Humble and Gazebo Fortress

+The docker version is supported for ROS2 humble and gazebo Fortress due to LTS version of gazebo at the time project development.
+In future more version suppport will be added.

+Follow the below instructions for using docker version of OpenPodCar2 with simulation.

+1. After cloning the repository from same above instructions, make sure docker is installed correctly.

+2. Install rocker in the local machine to run GUI applications without any hastle inside the container.

+` pip3 install rocker`

+3. Build the image:     `docker build -t openpodcar2_docker .`

+4. Run the container with rocker: `rocker --x11 openpodcar2_docker`.

+#### The above will build the conatiner with custom ros2 packages for all tele-operation, mapping and navigation.
+If want to build the perception stack as well, then build the image with argument in below command.

+5. `docker build --build-arg INCLUDE_YOLO=true -t openpodcar2_docker .`

+6. Source ros2 and the workspace before running any ros2 nodes or launch files as done in normal local machine setup.

+7. Test the setup by running the below:

+`ros2 launch pod2_description pod2_description.launch.py scan_node:=false rgbd_node:=true`

 ## Pod2_description